KennyThomas/GraphTheoryProject/Overview.md

 ## `Introduction`
 For this project we were tasked with writing a program in python to execute regular expressions on strings using an algorithm known as Thompson's Contruction.
 Using this algorithm we build a non-deterministic finite automaton (NFA) from a regular expression, and can use the NFA to check if the regular expression matches any given string of text.
-In my repository it includes on python file called GraphTheoryProject.py this includes the code for the main project.
-There is also another file that takes in a two txt files and compares them using the algorithm.
+In my repository it includes a python file called GraphTheoryProject.py, this includes the code for the main project.
+There is also another file that takes in two text files and compares them using the algorithm.
 These are located in the folder called PythonFiles.
 There is Research document included in the Repository, this shows the research I did for the project.
 In the main python file there is a command line included if you require help with the project, I will go into detail about this command line further on.
 There is also various tests I used in the main project file.
 I will explain these tests in the "Test" section.

 ## `Run`